simonuwe/oracle-apex-json-region/docu/docu.md

 ```
 This could cause some trouble when comparing "old" and "new" values.

+### Import to a APEX23.2

+To use the features of APEX23.2, for example the new combobox, dont forget to refresh your theme (shared-components->themes), otherwith the combobox doesn't look as expected.

 ## Know issues

 - In SQL-Workshop in APEX-Oracle-Cloud you can not create JSON-Columns (trying this returns ORA-00002 invalid datatype).
 Here you have to use CLOB columns.